oliver7011/Reversi/README.md

 Features:
 - Save/Load from text file
 - GUI
-- Game dynamically adjust to size of board chosen by user
+- Game dynamically adjusts to the size of board chosen by user
 - Ability to announce invalid/valid moves

 ## Usage